NBA Playoff Picture: Ragtag Hawks, tough Raptors make the East a lot more interesting

 1. Atlanta Hawks 114, Cleveland Cavaliers 100

 Just when we thought the Cavs had turned a corner, they go and lose comfortably to a ragtag roster full of resting regulars.
 The Hawks sat Dennis Schröder, Dwight Howard, Paul Millsap, and Kent Bazemore (several of whom are recovering from injury) on the second night of a back-to-back despite not yet having locked down a playoff berth and ended up not needing any of them.
 Tim Hardaway Jr. led the way with 22 points, but this was a team effort.
-Atlanta shot 50.6 percent from the field, assisted on 38 of their 45 field goals, and out-scored the Cavs 31-22 in the fourth to ensure there would not be a comeback.
+Atlanta shot 50.6 percent from the field, assisted on 38 of their 45 field goals, and outscored the Cavs 31-22 in the fourth to ensure there would not be a comeback.

 It’s hard to know what to make of Cleveland after this loss.
 Their offense was mostly fine (despite 9-of-36 shooting from outside), and LeBron James finished with 27 points (12-of-15 FG), eight rebounds, and seven assists in 41 minutes.
 Only Kevin Love was truly bad (6-of-17 FG), and the Cavs are usually able to withstand such performances from one star.
 As usual, the defense was the issue.